fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

   - `rm text.txt`

-## Beyond Basic Cheats
+## More Cheats

-- *man command*: Each of the commands that we’ve discussed so far are thoroughly documented, and you can view their documentation using the man for *manual* command, where the first argument to man is the command you’re curious about.
+- *`man` command*: Each of the commands that we’ve discussed so far are thoroughly documented, and you can view their documentation using the man for *manual* command, where the first argument to man is the command you’re curious about.
   - e.g. `man` ls
 - .
 You could type `apropos editor` into the command line which will print a list of results
 - **less command**
   - Once you’ve opened a log file (or any file) using less file-name, use the following keys to search.
 Please note that the match will be highlighted automatically by default.

-Forward Search
+Forward Search:

-/ – search for a pattern which will take you to the next occurrence. n – for next match in forward
+- `/`: search for a pattern which will take you to the next occurrence.
+- `n`: for next match in forward
-N – for previous match in backward
+- `N`: for previous match in backward
 Backward Search
-? – search for a pattern which will take you to the previous occurrence. n – for next match in backward direction
+- `?`: search for a pattern which will take you to the previous occurrence.
+- `n`: for next match in backward direction
-N – for previous match in forward direction
+- `N`: for previous match in forward direction

-- The *** (“star”) wildcard** represents zero or more of any character, and it can be used to match names of files and folders in the command line.
+- The **`*` (“star”) wildcard** represents zero or more of any character, and it can be used to match names of files and folders in the command line.
 For example if I wanted to list all of the files in my Photos directory which have a name that starts with “2017” I could do the following `ls 2017 *`

 **Searching**